dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/oracle-setup.md

 Note that Oracle Client versions 21c and 19c are not supported on Windows 7.
 :::

 2. Unzip the package into a directory that is accessible to your application.
-For example unzip `instantclient-basic-windows.x64-19.11.0.0.0dbru.zip` to `C:\oracle\instantclient_19_11`.
+For example, unzip `instantclient-basic-windows.x64-19.11.0.0.0dbru.zip` to `C:\oracle\instantclient_19_11`.

 3. Oracle Instant Client libraries require a Visual Studio redistributable with a 64-bit or 32-bit architecture to match Instant Client’s architecture.
    1. For Instant Client 21 install [VS 2019](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) or later